""

 Course Description

 This course focuses on theories and research related to learning, teaching and the teacher profession.
-Relations with on-site activities are emphasised, and that participants become familiar with the working environment of compulsory school teachers, compulsory school act and regulations.
+Relations with on-site activities are emphasised, and participants become familiar with the working environment of compulsory school teachers, the Compulsory School Act, and regulations.

-Learning and teaching are discussed from various points of view and with respect to various learning theories.
-Participants organise their own teaching processes by making aims, organising teaching and learning, and organising interaction and collaboration.
-All this work is related do the conceptions of professionalism and practice theories.
+Learning and teaching are discussed from multiple perspectives and in relation to various learning theories.
+Participants organise their own teaching processes by setting aims, organising teaching and learning, and organising interaction and collaboration.
+All this work is related to the conceptions of professionalism and practice theories.

 Course design and procedure: Lectures, reflective studies, seminars, individual and group work, projects, interactive lectures, field work and training